Kanda09/Workshop-Godot/Initiation-Godot.md

 ***_TIPS_***

-- *What's is StaticBody2D ?
+- *What is a StaticBody2D ?
 Did you need collision again ?*
-- *What's is TileMap ?
+- *What is a TileMap ?
 Don't you forget collision ?*

 ## Enemies